knopkem/yaps/ReadMe.txt

 A flexible photo sorter tool that uses the exif information of your photos and videos to copy or move them into a structured folder hierarchy.

 PURPOSE
 If you are like me and have a heap of photos and videos in randomly named folders laying on your hard disk you could run the tool over it and nicely sort them into a new folder structure.
-Afterwards this would look like this:
+Afterwards it would look like this:

 year/month/timestamp.jpg